So ask a friend to read your page. They will certainly have some advice (everyone always does!).

 So now you have some great content on your website, which speaks to both Google and your visitors.
 Well done!

-Time to take a break, and prepare yourself for the next step in improving the SEO of your website, which we will post here soon.
+Now it's time to take a break, and prepare yourself for the next step in improving the SEO of your website with our other SEO articles: